 Product & Process Development Services

 The interdisciplinary field of organic and printed electronics requires profound knowledge across multiple domains.
 A solid understanding of materials, processes, devices, and printing technologies is essential for the development of flexible and hybrid electronic systems.

 We offer state-of-the-art infrastructure along with extensive expertise in order to develop novel products and processes.

-Our expertise is supplemented by the knowhow of our excellent partner network consisting of companies and research institutes such as BASF SE, Karlsruhe Institute of Technology, and Heidelberg University.
+Our expertise is supplemented by the ingenuity of our excellent partner network consisting of companies and research institutes such as BASF SE, Karlsruhe Institute of Technology, and Heidelberg University.

 We assist clients through various stages of the product and the process development such as planning, design, printing, coating, pre processing, post processing, and integration.

 Below you will find our competences more detailed.
 For any further questions please contact us.